 An example where you could argue for or against there being a separate Pre-Chorus is Drive By, by Train.
 We’re talking about ‘Oh, but that one night…’, the lyric takes a new direction, the melody changes and the texture intensifies in anticipation of the Chorus.
 Whatever you want to call it, the effect is the same.

-More Bells and Whistles
+More Bells and Whistles – Intros, Outros and Instrumentals

 The above structures form the backbone of the vast majority of Verse-Chorus songs.
 But like all good backbones, there are ribs sticking out side to side which enhance their basic function.
 Or whatever.
 Common additional sections include Intros, Outros and Instrumentals.

 You probably won’t be bowled over to read that Intros open a song, just before the first Verse.
 They’re often derived from the Verse or Chorus – one common trick is to use the same instrumental material without the vocals on top.
 And that’s the general rule: the first Verse starts when the lyric starts properly.
 That doesn’t mean there’s no room for vocal riffing or fragments of the main lyric before the song proper.
-It’s also become fashionable for singers to include their names in the Intro.
+It’s also fashionable for singers to include their names in the Intro.
 Just so the kids at home know who’s on the track.

 Similarly, an Outro (or Ending) is the final section.
 More often that not it’s really just a continuation of the last chorus – maybe the same instrumental material with some vocal riffing.
 Even some more saying of the artists’ names.
 Sometimes, as I mentioned, this is a repeat and fade of the Chorus.
 Sometimes it’s a dedicated measure or two – often derived from the Chorus – that finish the song in a decisive way.

 Instrumentals are common in dance tracks, or where bands have an instrumental performer they want to feature.
 They typically occur instead of the Bridge (an Instrumental is kind of a Bridge with no words) or as well as the Bridge, just either side of it.
 Again, the game is to divert from the established Verse-Chorus cycle in that magical middle spot.
 If there is a major central Instrumental section with a solo, sometimes that solo continues or returns into the final Chorus.
 Short Instrumentals – called Tags (vocal repetition of a short idea) or Turnarounds (instrumental cycle to give a breather before the next section) – can also appear after Choruses to give everyone four or so measures to chill out before the cycle starts again.